 - a.
-At 5:00 pm, the Consult resident contacts the on-call resident physician and a "hand-off communication" is performed, face-to-face if possible.
+At 6:00 pm, the PGY1 resident contacts the night float resident physician and a "hand-off communication" is performed, face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone.
-Additionally, prior to leaving, the Consult resident updates the "Patient List" which is an Excel spreadsheet maintained and updated on a computer in the urology resident physician room at UWHC.
+Additionally, prior to leaving, the PGY1 resident updates the "Patient List" which is an Excel spreadsheet maintained and updated on a computer in the urology resident physician room at UWHC.
 Access to this file is protected as the room is accessible only by a key code, and the computer is password-protected. - b.
-At 7 am, the post-call resident physician rounds with the inpatient resident team and consult resident and a "hand-off communication" is performed face-to-face if possible.
+At 6 am, the night float resident physician rounds with the inpatient resident team and PGY1 resident and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible, then the "hand-off communication" is performed over the phone.
-Additionally, the post-call resident physician updates the "Patient List" as described above.
+Additionally, the night float resident physician updates the "Patient List" as described above.